A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics

 Dust over your blush or contouring product with a little powder after you’ve finished.

 Lips become thinner with age, with wrinkles appearing along the upper contour.

 To make lips seem fuller and smoother, wear light toned, satin finish lipsticks.
 Be careful with bright colors, and abandon dark colors and matte products—they make lips look thinner.
-Another problem with matte lipsticks is the dry-looking texture they leave, which is never becoming on an older woman.
+Another problem with matte lipsticks is that they never look good with a matte base, which older women tend to favor.

 Lip gloss plumps lips up, but it also highlights every wrinkle, so avoid at all cost.